team401/Docs/docs/programming/getting-started/post-csa.md

 _See: [W3 Schools](https://www.w3schools.com/java/java_interface.asp), [Oracle](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html)_

 In brief, an interface is like a class, except it defines no instance variables, does not define a constructor, and cannot have instances constructed directly.
-Additionally, methods described in an interface have no body unless the `default` keyword is used.
+Additionally, methods described in an interface have no body unless the `#!java default` keyword is used.

 _Q: So what?
 It's just a list of methods?_